 The draft permit includes Sludge Provisions according to the requirements of 30 TAC Chapter 312, Sludge Use, Disposal, and Transportation.
-The draft permit authorizes the disposal of sludge at a TCEQ-authorized land application site, co-disposal landfill, wastewater treatment facility, or facility that further processes sludge.
+Sludge generated from the treatment facility is hauled by a registered transporter to Mount Houston Road MUD Wastewater Treatment Facility, Permit No. WQ0005023000, to be digested, dewatered, and then disposed of with the bulk of the sludge from the plant accepting the sludge.
+The draft permit also authorizes the disposal of sludge at a TCEQ-authorized land application site, co-disposal landfill, wastewater treatment facility, or facility that further processes sludge.